Gauravd70/E-Commerce-Platform/README.md

 6. User should be able to checkout the card
 7. User should be able to make the payment and confirm the order.
 8. Users should get product recommendations based on their activity

-### Listing
-1. User should be able to list a new product
-2. User should be able to see all their listings
-3. User should be able to remove a listing
-4. Only logged in users should be able to list
-5. User should be able to view product analytics
+9. User should be able to view the different prices offered by different sellers for the same product

 ### Observability
 1. Platform admin should be able to see the system performance metrics